dayton-outar/smpl/README.md

 This repo contains the prototype of the SMPL project that uses the Java platform and uses JFlex and CUP tools.
 Plans are in mind to build this project using C by making use of the Lex & Yacc tools (or, better yet, Flex & Bison<sup>[+](https://aquamentus.com/flex_bison.html)</sup>).

+JFlex and CUP, which is the Java version modeled off flex and bison (formerly lex and yacc), in my opinion, is far more superior than [ANTLR](https://www.antlr.org/) <sup><a href="https://theantlrguy.atlassian.net/wiki/spaces/ANTLR3/pages/2687102/Five+minute+introduction+to+ANTLR+3">[+]</a></sup>.
+The only benefit to be had from using ANTLR is its attempt to involve as many target programming language as is it possible.
+For the experienced programmer, this isn't enough to influence a decision to use it.

 Find tutorials [here](tests/examples).

 ## Notes